architolk/architolk.github.io/README.md

 - Clone or download a zip of this project to your computer and navigate to the project directory in your terminal

+> NB: Current versions of github pages works with ruby 3.2.x and Jekyll 3.9.3 !
+Make sure you install THESE versions!

 - Make sure Ruby is installed, to check if it is, run:
   ```
   ruby -v